segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 ### Historical Traits

 The `group` method ties a user to a group.
-Be it a company, organization, account, source, team or whatever other crazy name you came up with for the same concept!
-It also lets you record custom traits about the group, like industry or number of employees.
+It also lets you record custom traits about the group, like the industry or number of employees.

 Here’s what a basic `group` call looks like: